unparalleled-js/docs-1/connectors/dialogflow.md

 > **Caution: You can only download this JSON file once, so make sure to save the file and keep it somewhere safe.
 If you lose this key or it becomes compromised, you can use the same process to create another.**

 11. Once complete, you'll see a pop up with a confirmation message.
 Click **Close**.

+## Creating a connection using the Service account Key